 For the rule to apply, the multiple supply must contain at least one individual supply which is not disregarded.
 An individual supply which is not disregarded is referred to in the Regulation as a "remaining individual supply".
 The Regulation does not permit the supply of beverages to be disregarded.

-- where there is only one remaining individual supply after an individual supply or supplies have been disregarded then the rate of tax chargeable on the total consideration for the multiple supply is the rate applicable to that remaining individual supply,
+- where there is only one remaining individual supply after an individual supply or supplies have been disregarded then the rate of tax chargeable on the portion of the total consideration attributable to the supplies disregarded is the rate applicable to that remaining individual supply,

-- where there is more than one remaining individual supply after an individual supply or supplies have been disregarded then the rate of tax chargeable on the total consideration for the multiple supply is the rate applicable to those remaining individual supplies or the lowest rate, if there is more than one rate applicable to those remaining individual supplies.
+- where there is more than one remaining individual supply after an individual supply or supplies have been disregarded then the rate of tax chargeable on the portion of the total consideration attributable to the supplies disregarded is the rate applicable to the remaining individual supplies or, if there is more than one rate applicable to those remaining individual supplies, the lowest of the rates applicable to those remaining individual supplies.

 12. It is clear that in some instances concessionary treatment granted under the old rules will now be covered in the current legislation.